ywen407/books-futures-explained/src/4_pin.md

 > stack frame we're in, so we can't create a self referential object in one
 > stack frame and return it since any pointers we take to "self" is invalidated.
 >
-> It also puts a lot of responsibility in your hands if you pin a value to the
+> It also puts a lot of responsibility in your hands if you pin an object to the
 > stack.
 A mistake that is easy to make is, forgetting to shadow the original variable
-> since you could drop the pinned pointer and access the old value
+> since you could drop the `Pin` and access the old value after it's initialized
-> after it's initialized like this:
+> like this:
 >
 > ```rust
 > fn main() {